-- I used to need time to relax when not at work, but now my work is relaxing in its own right and I have too many other things I’d rather do during a nice day than lie around.
+- I have better things to do than lie around.
+I used to need time to relax when not at work, but now my work is relaxing in its own right.
+And, when not “working,” there are too many other things I’d rather do during a nice day.

-- I spend way more time outdoors working out, volleyballing, walking, picnicking, and even working on my computer than I used to.
+- My tan comes as a bi-product.
+I spend way more time outdoors working out, volleyballing, walking, picnicking, and even working on my computer than I used to.

-- Kim and I have spent the past three years swapping hemispheres between Vancouver and Cape Town to enjoy eternal summers, so the sun isn’t a luxury I feel the urge to overdose on anymore.
+- Vitamin D is no luxury to me.
+Kim and I have spent the past four years swapping hemispheres between Vancouver and Cape Town to enjoy eternal summers, so the sun’s rays aren’t something special I feel the urge to overdose on anymore.

 ✗ I quit arguing.